 For a many years there have been no tuition fees in Germany.
 In the case of undergraduate studies, such as degree (or bachelor) courses, at many universities this is still true today.
 Students pay only a small enrolment or confirmation fee.
 Once they have enrolled students receive their student ID.
 This provides a wide range of concessions: for bank accounts, sometimes telephone companies, but also for cinema and theatre tickets.

 However, due to the federal structure of the German state the education costs in the individual states differ.
-In some states tuition fees have already been introduced.
+In some states tuition fees have been introduced. others have abolished them again.
 Especially master's courses are liable for costs.
 Make sure you get exact details from the university where you have applied.
 Ask whether they plan to introduce tuition fees!
 Information on this can be obtained from the students' offices or from the enrolment offices.

 Up until completion of your initial degree qualifying you for a profession, you will pay a moderate fee to the Student Organisation and, in some states, an additional administration fee.
 Currently you must reckon with 100 Euro per term for the enrolment or confirmation fee plus the administration fee (Verwaltungsgebühr).